-This matter comes before the court on review of the plaintiff's application to proceed in forma pauperis and pro se civil complaint.
-The court will grant the application, and dismiss the complaint.
+This matter is before the Court on the plaintiff's application to proceed in forma pauperis and her pro se complaint.
+For the reasons stated below, the Court will grant the application and dismiss the complaint.

 The Court must dismiss a complaint if it is frivolous, malicious, or fails to state a claim upon which relief can be granted.
-28 U.S.C. §§ 1915(e)(1)(B), 1915A(b)(1).
+28 U.S.C. § 1915(e)(1)(B).
 In Neitzke v.
 Williams, 490 U.S. 319 (1989), the Supreme Court states that the trial court has the authority to dismiss not only claims based on an indisputably meritless legal theory, but also claims whose factual contentions are clearly baseless.
 Claims describing fantastic or delusional scenarios fall into the category of cases whose factual contentions are clearly baseless.
 Id. at 328.
-The trial court has the discretion to decide whether a complaint is frivolous, and such finding is
+The trial court has the discretion to decide whether a complaint is frivolous, and such finding is appropriate when the facts alleged are irrational or wholly incredible.
+Denton v.
+Hernandez, 504 U.S. 25, 33 (1992).